TerrordactylDesigns/boombot/README.md

 * /none - set the song limit to 100

+##Mod Chat

+Room moderators can PM the bot and it will PM the rest of the mods like a private chat room

 ##Automatic DJ mode

 Boom Bot will hop up to save the day if the room drops to just 1 active DJ.
 He will hop back down again when a second DJ takes the stage.